Social Engagement: High

 Special Requirements: Requirements vary, but you should be physically fit and capable of following directions even if things change quickly.

 Finding a Position: The state of California posts volunteer needs during fire season and so do local organizations.
 Check your social media and local groups for postings.
 Most states active emergencies will do so as well.
 Another thing you can do if you have any spare space is host people in need of emergency shelter.
-You can also look to the Red Cross and National Voluntary Organizations Active in Disaster for volunteer opportunities both in the U.S and abroad.
+You can also look to the Red Cross and National Voluntary Organizations Active in Disaster for volunteer opportunities.